Jean's Bible Study Topics of the New Testament

 Rom 4,9-16

-· (250g) Priorities Ø God’s prerequisites Ø Sequence of priorities Ø Spiritual then the natural (Faith then the promise) -- Try to imagine what would have happened had Abraham quit believing God.
-He was simply expected to believe the promise that God would give him a son.
-Had Abraham quit believing, he would have been utterly shocked at Sarah's pregnancy, and he would have lost the promise associated with the miracle of Isaac his son, had he been born at all.
-Throughout Abraham's relationship with Isaac, he would have felt estranged, disassociated and disengaged from his son's significance as the fulfillment of God's promise that He had abandoned.
-Guilt would have inlaid his soul, which would have had a greater impact on his heart than the joy of a new son and being on track with the spirit of an all-powerful God who was trying to communicate with him.
-In short, He simply would not have had a relationship with God, nor would he have understood anything about Isaac, who probably would have felt like a fulfilled promise that was botched.
+(250g) Priorities >> God’s prerequisites >> Sequence of priorities >> Spiritual then the natural (Faith then the promise) -- Abraham was simply expected to believe the promise that God would give him a son.
+Had Abraham quit believing, he would have been utterly shocked at Sarah's pregnancy, and he would have lost the promise associated with the miracle.
+Throughout his relationship with Isaac, he would have felt estranged, disassociated and disengaged from his significance as the fulfillment of God's promise that Abraham had abandoned, had he quit believing.
+Guilt would have inlaid his soul, which would have had a greater impact on his heart than the joy of a new son and being on track with the Spirit of an all-powerful God who was communicating with him.
+In short, He simply would not have had a relationship with God, nor would he have understood anything about Isaac, who probably would have felt like a botched fulfilled promise.
 However, in hope against hope Abraham continued to believe and his faith gave glory to God, and so does ours.
-There are things for which we wait patiently our whole lives to see its fulfillment, such as heaven itself.
-Do not ever quit believing in God, for there is no reward for unbelief.
+There are things for which we wait patiently our whole lives, such as heaven itself.
+Do not quit believing in God, for there is no reward in unbelief.

 Rom 4,9-13

-· (190h) Die to self (Process of substitution) Ø Separation from the old man Ø Circumcision is a sign of obedience Ø Circumcision is a sign of believing -- According to Strong's Greek dictionary, the word Seal means, "As fencing in or protecting from misappropriation; by implication, the stamp impressed (as a mark of privacy, or genuineness), literally or figuratively."
-This means that circumcision acted as God's stamp of approval on Abraham and on those who exhibited the kind of faith that Abraham lived.
-The big question that Paul poses is whether Abraham was circumcised before or after receiving God's blessing of faith reckoned as righteousness; the answer turns out that he was circumcised after he believed.
-The significance of believing before circumcision demonstrates that the blessing comes through faith and not through the works of the law.
-Circumcision originates from the law, since it is something God commands Israel to do, whereas faith is not of the law.
-The faith of Abraham was a matter of trusting that what he heard was God and then trusting that God was not leading him astray or being malicious about asking him to pickup and move to a foreign country for no reason of his own.
-The act of moving to a foreign country was Abraham's work of faith, which is one and the same with his faith, but miles apart from the works of the law.
-A person can impersonate the works of the law without faith in God, but faith performs the works of the law by nature.
+(190h) Die to self (Process of substitution) >> Separation from the old man >> Circumcision is a sign of obedience >> Circumcision is a sign of believing -- God commanded circumcision in the Old Testament for hygiene purposes, Abraham being the first to receive it, which doubled as a sign of faith in God for the nation of Israel.
+This sign pertained to the penis of all things.
+We know that faith and the penis have nothing in common, and we also know that whatever a man believes is demonstrated through his penis.
+If a man doesn’t believe in God, he will use the members of his body to violate His laws, but if a person believes in God, he will use his body to glorify Him.
+Therefore, circumcision acted as God's stamp of approval on Abraham and on those who exhibited the kind of faith that Abraham lived.
+The big question that Paul posed was whether Abraham was circumcised before or after receiving God's blessing of righteousness, and the answer showed that he was circumcised after he believed.
+The significance of believing before circumcision demonstrates that the blessing comes through faith and not through circumcision, which is a work of the flesh, and which later became a statute of Moses.
+However, faith is not of the law.
+The faith of Abraham was a matter of trusting what he heard from God and his obedience proved his faith.
+The act of moving to a foreign country according to the word of the Lord was Abraham's work of faith, which is miles apart from the works of the law, meaning that a person can impersonate the works of the law without faith in God, but faith performs the works of God.
+See also: circumcision; Rom 4,9-11; 85m

 Rom 4,11-17